 - xi.
 Provide a connection to the nearest point of adequate capacity in the sewerage and water supply network, in collaboration with the service provider; - xii.Identify and contribute to infrastructure needed to make the development acceptable in planning terms.

 HOUSING ALLOCATIONS: LAND ADJOINING 85 CHURCH LANE

-Land adjoining 85 Church Lane
+Name of Site: Land adjoining 85 Church Lane

 Church Lane